ArtemSokolov/indRa/README.md

 ## Plotting discovered paths

 The paths discovered through the graph search algorithms above can be visualized using `plotPaths()`.
 The function accepts one or more Path data frames discovered by, e.g., `dijkstra()` and returns a ggplot object that can be further modified using the standard grammar of graphics.
-Following the JAK2 example above, we want to visualize the paths using our custom color scheme for the edges:
+Following the JAK2 example above, we may want to visualize the paths using our custom color scheme for the edges:

 ``` R
 plotPaths( PW$Path ) + ggthemes::scale_color_few()